| |

 Sadly, there have been many fathers who have lost their children, by hanging on too tightly to their children.
 God has created men and women so that they mature and become adults.
 To become healthy adults, the child must be allowed to mature into that adult, through the process of becoming independent of mom and dad.

 This brief study is not meant to convey the idea that children should not obey their parents.
 The Scriptures are clear in teaching that children are to honor and obey their parents (Ephesians 6:1-3; Colossians 3:20).
-However, it is to present the Biblical response to a portion of scripture that has been mishandled and misapplied by faulty hermeneutics.
+However, it is to present the biblical response to a portion of the Scriptures that has been mishandled and misapplied by faulty hermeneutics.

 Similar Posts